Carille is out of Santos | saints

 In a meeting this Friday, the board of Peixe, together with the Club’s Management Committee, decided, in agreement with Carille, to end the bond due to the bad start to the season.
 Assistant Leandro Silva, physical trainer Walmir Cruz and analyst Dennis Lupp also leave.

 The board is now starting to think of new names to take over the team.
-The tendency is for the club to prioritize hiring a foreign coach.
+The club prioritizes hiring a foreign coach.
+Meanwhile, assistant Marcelo Fernandes commands Santos this Sunday, against São Paulo, in Vila Belmiro, for Paulistão.

 + Technician turnover: see the changes